jnguyen51596/CmpE-195A-testing-repository/README.txt

 - Actions: The actions are the functions that HTML files use.

-- css: Includes the jQuery Mobile css files for our application
+- css: Includes the jQuery Mobile css files for Mopen.